Updated May 28 2023

 Luckily, The Royal Mint is busy with just that, launching their top-selling Music Legends series in early 2020 and keeping up a steady beat of releases since.

 It's tough to pick the best British acts – it's a topic of much debate in the BCC office – but Music Legends aims to celebrate some of the greats.
-Three collections have been released so far, honouring the achievements of Queen, Elton John and David Bowie: all undisputed superstars.
+Several collections have been released so far, honouring the achievements of Queen, Elton John, David Bowie and The Rolling Stones: all undisputed superstars.

 Available in a range of metals, denominations and finishes, Music Legends coins have been great sellers for The Royal Mint, appealing to collectors, investors and fans alike.
-Previous designs have made clever nods to the long careers of the artists featured so we can't wait to see what the Mint will come up with the celebrate The Who.
+Previous designs have made clever nods to the long careers of the artists featured so we can't wait to see what the Mint will come up with in the future.

 Formed in London in the early 60s, The Who are cited as an inspiration by acts as diverse as Pink Floyd and Blur, never mind selling more than 100 million records in their own right.
 They settled on their classic line up in 1964: Roger Daltry as lead vocalist, Keith Moon on drums, John Entwhistle on bass and Pete Townshend tackling lead guitar and song writing.
 The band soon gained a fanatical following for a string of hit singles like My Generation and Baba O’Riley as well as a distinctive pop art inspired image.